Updated on

 Decomposition plays a crucial role in problem-solving as it enhances critical thinking skills and develops effective strategies.
 When faced with a complex problem, decomposition allows individuals to prioritize and allocate their time effectively.
 By dividing the problem into smaller parts, they can allocate time to address each subtask based on its importance and urgency.

 Another benefit of decomposition is the opportunity it provides for delegation and collaboration.
-Breaking down a complex problem into smaller parts enables individuals to distribute the workload among a team, improving efficiency and productivity.
+Breaking down a complex problem into smaller parts enables individuals to distribute the AI tools to reduce workload among a team, improving efficiency and productivity.

 It also fosters teamwork and communication skills as team members work together to solve the problem collectively.